Wat Arun – Guide to the Temple of Dawn

 The main temple

 This area of the temple complex is considered the holiest part of Wat Arun.
 Especially the beautiful corridors with the Buddha statues made us fall in love with this lovely temple.
-Additionally, there are amazing Instagram photo opportunities.
+Additionally, there are amazing photo opportunities – no wonder that it is considered to be one of the most instagrammable places in Bangkok!
 Another highlight of the temple is the marble-clad courtyard.
 Numerous Chinese stone sculptures show lions, dragons, warriors and other mystical figures.

 Wat Arun is famous for its beautiful Phra Prang.
 This landmark of Wat Arun is a 70-meter-high temple tower, a stupa-like pagoda.
 Even from afar you can see it shining brightly in the midday sun.
 This white temple is decorated with beautiful mosaics of porcelain and shells, which make up thousands of floral patterns.
 Steep stairs lead up to the temples and it’s hard to believe that this dizzying ascent was once allowed to be climbed by visitors.
 Today, you can still visit the Phra Prang but climbing the temple is forbidden.